ozzymon/httpsvr/JP.md

 They have no constructive opinions but too much complaints enough to drive JP go evil.
+They make JP solve their personal problems that have to be solved by themselves.
 I think, it's no use that JP is so evil because of Japanese people.